Robert Townsend – heading to Broadway – talks ‘Making the Five Heartbeats’

 But a month before The Five Heartbeats was released, the cast and crew were on a press tour, which landed them at a Chicago Bulls vs. Boston Celtics game on Feb.
 26, 1991, in Chicago.
 One of the film’s standouts, 12-year-old actor/singer Tressa Thomas, who shared a big scene in the movie as Duck’s sister, got a chance to sing the national anthem.
 She sang her rendition in 3 minutes, 39 seconds (according to the Chicago Tribune, Whitney Houston’s version took 1:27 at that year’s Super Bowl).
 Townsend, a Chicago native, recalled a moment when an eager Jordan gave him the eye, a sign that he was ready for the game to begin.
 The Bulls won 129-99.

 Despite a heavy press tour, the film did not bring in the numbers Townsend wanted.
 But after it was released on VHS on Sept.
 10, 1992, the movie hit households and instantly became a classic.

-Townsend — who made his first film appearance in Cooley High; starred alongside Denzel Washington in Glory; made his first film, Hollywood Shuffle, with a $100,000 budget; and so much more — discussed the documentary and his well-respected résumé with The Undefeated.
+Townsend is working with Keenan Ivory Wayans to take The Five Heartbeats to Broadway.
+Townsend worked on stage during the beginning phases of his career in Chicago.
+He made his first film appearance in Cooley High; starred alongside Denzel Washington in Glory; made his first film, Hollywood Shuffle, with a $100,000 budget with Wayans; and so much more He discussed the documentary and his well-respected résumé with The Undefeated.